lcolladotor/lcolladotorsource/content/talk/spatialbiology2021/index.md

 location = "Virtual event"

 # Name of event and optional event URL.
-event = "Spatial Biology 2021"
+event = ""
 event_url = ""

 # Abstract.
 What's your talk about?
 abstract = ""

 # Summary.
 An optional shortened abstract.
-summary = ""
+summary = "Spatial Biology US 2021"

 # Is this a featured talk? (true/false)
 featured = false